beforeyoubid/npm-logger-adapter/README.md

-# LogDNA Logger Adapter
+# Mezmo (Formerly LogDNA) Logger Adapter

+Notes - LogDNA made a decision not to rename the library to Mezmo just yet.
+To avoid having two names, we decided to keep the variable, class and etc as LogDNA for now.

+---

-This is a platform logger module that is able to support multiple logging scenarios.
+This is our BYB logger module that is designed to support multiple two logging scenarios.

-- A `console` log wrapper so it can send all logs from the native `console` object to LogDNA.
-- A Winston log wrapper logger which output better colour and we can send log messages to LogNDA.
+- Some repos may heavily rely on console.log() or similar to output log on the console.
+We can utilise this module to wrap around the original `console` so all logs can be sent to Mezmo as well.
+The service need to add `consoleLogger.init()` in the handler.
+- A Winston logger - Winston creates a generic logger objec that allows us to perform various operations on the log e.g. change the colour of the log line, format message, can customise/add a custom code (using a transport mechanism) to send log messages to Mezmo or store in the database if we want.

 This module is designed to work on a native node runtime and in a Lambda environment.
 For Lambda, please see the [Flush All Messages](#Flush-All-Messages) section below.